-Corydalis canadensis (basionym), Bicuculla canadensis, Bikukulla canadensis, Capnorchis canadensis, Diclytra canadensis
+Corydalis canadensis, Bicuculla canadensis, Bikukulla canadensis, Capnorchis canadensis, Diclytra canadensis

-Dicentra canadensis is a herbaceous perennial plant up to 12 inches (30 cm), with small, yellow clustered bulblets (looking roughly like kernels of corn), finely dissected leaves, and white heart-shaped flowers.
-It is a spring ephemeral, leafing out and flowering in spring and going dormant in summer.
+Dicentra canadensis is a herbaceous perennial plant with small yellow clustered bulblets looking roughly like kernels of corn, finely dissected leaves, and white heart-shaped flowers.
+It is a spring ephemeral leafing out and flowering in spring and going dormant in summer.